khalid-hussain/shaheen/chap22.md

 "No, on the contrary we think that when our swords will go back in the scabbards, the hands of tyranny will be raised on them with more severity."

-"But what will be the outcome of the war by a handful of mujahideen?"
+"But what will be the outcome of the war by a handful of mujāhidīn?"

-"There can only be two outcomes of a war by the mujahideen.
+"There can only be two outcomes of a war by the mujāhidīn.
 Victory or martyrdom."

 "I think, in your case, there are more chances of martyrdom than of a victory."